nextflow-io/nextflow/docs/operator.rst

 multiMap
 --------

-.. warning:: This is an experimental operator.
+.. note:: This is an experimental operator.
 Syntax and behavior may change.
   Required version `19.11.0-edge` or later.

 The multiMap operator allows you to forward the items emitted by a source channel to two